 Each court has a brief explanation.

 The data collected here has been processed through a small team with ever changing capacities.
-Numbers are as accurate as they can be.
-They are subject to change as more data is released & research is done.
+We work to be as accurate as possible.
+Financial data last collected Oct.
+7th, 2024 from the Texas Ethics Commission website.

 Democrat | 73rd Judicial District